nickonstan/michumoddev/_posts/2025-03-21-terraforming-mars-implementing-amazonis.md

 4. Come up with and implement a replacement for the *Lobbyist* *Milestone* (that requires the *Turmoil* expansion).

 ## You thought it was over?
 In the next post I will touch on **vertex colors** and explain how the game handles *visual effects* when placing tiles, and more specifically when placing *oceans* and *greeneries*.
-There is a direct connection between these visual effects and **the underlying Mars mesh/3D model** that makes creating smaller of bigger boards a much greater challenge.
+There is a direct connection between these visual effects and **the underlying Mars mesh/3D model** that makes creating smaller of bigger boards a much greater challenge than anticipated initially.